spagad7/Machine-Learning/README.md

 # Machine-Learning
-A repository for practicing machine learning
+A repository for machine learning programs